starship9/gitR/README.md

 Fiddling around with the GitHub api.

 ### What this does:
-Get a language count for the user specified in the `path` variable in the [gitR.R](https://github.com/starship9/gitR/blob/master/gitR.R) script.
+Get a language count (public repositories only) for the user specified in the `path` variable in the [gitR.R](https://github.com/starship9/gitR/blob/master/gitR.R) script.

 ### Usage:
 - Edit the following variable.